 Since the publication of The Divine Comedy in the 1300s, the first major literary work written in Italian, the Italian language has had a reputation for being singularly beautiful.
 You can charm or impress another person by using the Italian words for “beautiful,” but it helps if you first understand the correct forms of gender and pronunciation.

 With only a few exceptions, the word “beautiful” is primarily used as an adjective.
-And because Italian is a language that uses different gender forms for different words, the ending of the word in Italian depends on the noun it’s describing.
-When referring to a single beautiful male cat, you say bello gatto, whereas when referring to a single female cat, you say bella gatta.
-However, if you’re referring to two cats, you say belli gatti or belle gatte respectively.
+Since Italian is a language that uses different gender forms for different words, the ending of the word in Italian depends on the noun it’s describing.
+When referring to a single beautiful male cat, you say "bello gatto," whereas when referring to a single female cat, you say "bella gatta."
+However, if you’re referring to two cats, you say "belli gatti" or "belle gatte" respectively.

 Boze Herrington is a writer and blogger who lives in Kansas City, Mo.
 His work has been featured in Cracked and "The Atlantic."